-Name: Date of Request: Date of Birth Telephone No. I am asking for an amendment to the reco ord of my health informati on as follows (be specific): Describe the item to change and the date of the item: State the change that you are requesting: State the reasons supporting the change: If no reason is given for the request, you information as necessary to explain or an explai support your request. for example we receive the cord.
-You will need to conting, typically within 30 days e record from another health ntact your former health care ays. • If we deny the amendment, you may su have the right to prepare a statement re • Please note that if we accept the amend will append the amendment to the appl or alter original records.
-We Signature of Patient Date
+Name: Date of Request: Date of Birth Telephone No. I am asking for an amendment to the record of my health information as follows (be specific): Describe the item to change and the date of the

+State the change that you are requesting: State the reasons supporting the change: • If no reason is given for the request, your request will be denied.
+You may attach additional information as necessary to explain or support your request. • If our office did not create the record (for example we receive the record from another health care provider), we cannot amend the record.
+You will need to contact your former health care provider to request an amendment. • We will respond to your request in writing, typically within 30 days. • If we deny the amendment, you may submit a written statement of disagreement.
+We then have the right to prepare a statement responding to your statement. • Please note that if we accept the amendment, we do not destroy or alter original records.
+We will append the amendment to the applicable health record.
+Signature of Patient Date Signature of Patient Representative & Relationship to Patient (for minors) Date For Office Use Only DECISION ON REQUESTED AMENDMENT Date of Requested AmendmentPatient Name 1.
+Approved Amendment: The following request for amendment of information has been approved: Δ Δ

-Signature of Patient Representative & Relationship to Patient (for For Office Use Only minors) Date DECISION ON REQUESTED AMENDMENT Date of Requested AmendmentPatient Name 1.
-Approved Amendment: The following request for amendment approved: t of information has been Δ Δ Δ This information will be corrected and other organizations to which disclosed will be notified as required by federal law. ch this information has been 2.
-Amendment Denied: The request for amendment has been denied ied for following reasons: We did not create the record the patient is seeking to amend The record is accurate and complete Insufficient factual support for the amendment The requested amendment does not pertain to the patient's design gnated record set.
-The requested amendment pertains to information that is not av ailable for patient access.
-Other (please explain) To Patient: This information will not be amended in our records.
-I decision, you may submit a written statement of disagreement.
-W statement responding to your statement of disagreement and inclu will be sent a copy of this statement.
-Your statement of disagreem records and it (or an accurate summary), along with any responsive accurate summary), will be transmitted to any person or entity to its disclosed. de have the right to prepare a de it in your health record.
-You nent will be included in our ve statement we prepare (or an Signature of Privacy Officer or Designee Date
+This information will be corrected and other organizations to which this information has been disclosed will be notified as required by federal law.

+2. Amendment Denied: The request for amendment has been denied for following reasons:

+We did not create the record the patient is see eking to amend The record is accurate and complete Insufficient factual support for the amendment nt The requested amendment does not pertain to the patient's designated record set.
+The requested amendment pertains to information ation that is not available for patient access.
+Other (please explain) will be sent a copy of this statement.
+Your state records and it (or an accurate summary), along f disagreement.
+We have the right to prepare a greement and include it in your health record.
+You Signature of Privacy Officer or Designee Date Date Patient Notified Ini itials